divyakhanolkar/Projects/Bankruptcy_Prediction/README.md

 ## Project Overview

 Bankruptcy prediction is a crucial task in the financial domain, helping investors, creditors, and management assess the solvency risk of companies.
-The aim of this project is to develop a robust machine learning classification model to predict bankruptcy based on historical financial data
+The aim of this project is to develop a robust machine learning classification model to predict bankruptcy based on historical financial data.

 ## Dataset